Loan Modification Vs. Refinance: Which Is Best For You?

-You might want to refinance your loan if you’re having trouble making your mortgage payments or if you want to take advantage of a lower interest rate.
+You might want to refinance your loan if you’re having trouble making your mortgage payments or to take advantage of a lower interest rate.
 However, you may also want to apply for a loan modification from your lender.
 Refinances and loan modifications both have their own benefits and drawbacks.
 It’s important to do your research before you decide.

-Let’s go over some of the differences between refinances and loan modification.
-We’ll let you know when a modification is better than a refinance – and vice versa.
+Let’s go over some of the differences between refinances and loan modifications.
+We’ll show you when a modification is better than a refinance – and vice versa.
 Finally, we’ll tell you how to apply for both.

 What Is A Loan Modification?

 A loan modification is a change to the original terms of your mortgage loan.
 Unlike a refinance, a loan modification doesn’t pay off your current mortgage and replace it with a new one.
 Instead, it directly changes the conditions of your loan.

-- Loan term changes: If you’re having trouble making your monthly payments, your lender may modify your loan and extend your term.
+- Loan term changes: If you’re having trouble making your monthly payments, you may be able to modify your loan and extend your term.
 This gives you more time to repay your loan and reduces the amount you must pay every month.

-- Interest rate reduction: If interest rates are lower now than when you locked into your mortgage loan, you may be able to modify your loan and get a lower rate.
-This may lower your monthly payment.
+- Interest rate reduction: If interest rates are lower now than when you locked into your mortgage loan, you might be able to modify your loan and get a lower rate.
+This usually lowers your monthly payment.

-- Loan structure changes: You may be able to modify your loan from an adjustable interest structure to a fixed rate.
+- Loan structure changes: You may be able to modify your loan from an adjustable interest structure to a fixed-rate loan.
 This can be beneficial if you now live on a fixed income and you need a more predictable monthly payment.